Tafari-K/Lofi/README.md

 #### **Color Scheme:**
 ​
-I used online palette generator ColorSpace to generate the following:
+I mainly used google and online palette generators to get inspiration for the following:

 <br>